1994 Cork North-Central by-election

-A by-election was held in the Dáil Éireann Cork North-Central constituency in Ireland on 10 November 1994.
+A Dáil by-election was held in the constituency of Cork North-Central in Ireland on Thursday, 10 November 1994, to fill a vacancy in the 27th Dáil.
 It followed the death of Labour Party Teachta Dála (TD) Gerry O'Sullivan on 5 August 1994.

+The writ of election to fill the vacancy was agreed by the Dáil on 18 October 1994.

-The election was won by Cork City Councillor Kathleen Lynch.
+The by-election was won by the Democratic Left candidate Kathleen Lynch, a member of Cork City Council.
 It was the second and final time Democratic Left would ever win a by-election.

-Among the candidates were Senator Billy Kelleher, who would later serve as a TD, Minister of State and MEP, Colm Burke who would also go on to serve as Senator, TD and MEP, Cork County Councillor Michael Burns and Cork City Councillors Jimmy Homan and Con O'Leary.
+Among the candidates were Senator Billy Kelleher, who would later serve as a TD, Colm Burke who would also go on to serve TD, Cork County Councillor Michael Burns, and Cork City Councillors Jimmy Homan and Con O'Leary.

 On the same day, a by-election took place in Cork South-Central.